neverfap-deluxe/nfd-api/content/practices/EDIT--AOA--P--blind-attention.md

 {{< hr3 "In actual fact, focus and attention are largely conceptual ideas which have no rigid implementation." >}}

-Which is to say that there is no one, nor necessarily correct way to obtain focus and that all the limitations we perceive about our own ability to focus, are purely self-made.
+Which is to say that there is no one, nor necessarily correct way to obtain focus.
+And that all the limitations we perceive about our own ability to focus, are purely self-made.

 Certainly, this isn't to say that you may not be struggling with developing focus.

-More that overcoming these limitations is merely a matter of changing the way we currently think about what focus is.
+However, it merely indicates that the perceived limitations we have in regards to our inability to focus can be solved with a simple change of mind.

 And the way we are going to do this is by playing around with our focus and attention in a unique way.

 I would definitely describe it as a fun exercise, which ultimately has you utilising your imagination in order to practice the unlimited number of ways we can develop and utilise focus.

-It is also a way of thinking which has unique applications when it comes to learning, if you so choose to use it.
+It will also help introduce you to a way of thinking which has unique applications when it comes to learning, if you so choose to use it.

 {{< hr2 "Instructions" >}}

-In order to practice this exercise, you first need to pay attention to your surroundings.
+In order to practice this exercise, you'll first need to pay attention to your surroundings.

 For starters, attempt to take note of the various objects within your surrounding area.

 It could be a door.
 It could be a lamp on your desk.
-Perhaps even another person sitting near you.
+Perhaps even a plant or tree outside.

 Now, with this information in mind I want you to place your focus and attention onto one of these objects.